LucasSwinehart/WavetoolScripts/README.md

 ### Simple Script:

 3. `sequential_scan_and_click.scpt`:
-   - A simplified, slower standalone script that:
+   - A simplified, much slower standalone script that:
      - Scans Wavetool sequentially for matching Channel Name data each time script is run
      - Clicks channel strip with a Channel Name matching argument